- Admission Requirements

 Doctor of Philosophy Degree Requirements

 A student wishing to take a directed reading course must make arrangements with the professor, and fill out the appropriate form (obtainable from the office).
-More than one directed reading course per degree program requires permission from the Centre.
+More than one directed reading course per degree program requires permission from the centre.

 The Level One Latin pass is prerequisite to initial registration in the PhD program.
 Since Latin is the foundation of our program, the most important thing for PhD students to do is to pass the Level Two Latin exam as quickly as possible.
 All students are urged to have a try at the Level Two Latin exam on arrival, and to take it again whenever the opportunity presents itself afterwards.
-Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Intermediate Medieval Latin.
+Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Medieval Latin II.

-The Major Field
+The Special Field examination

 The Advisory Committee